Time Series Terminal Whitepaper

 Is time series A predictive of time series B?

-i.e. given all information about A's value up to time t, is it predictive of the conditional distribution of B's value at a future time t+p, with p being the prediction horizon?
+i.e. given all information about A's value up to time , is it predictive of the conditional distribution of B's value at a future time , with being the prediction horizon?

 Is this relationship causal?

-i.e. the presence of A makes the prediction of the future of B better, its absence makes it worse.
+i.e. the presence of A in the prediction model makes the prediction of the future of B better, its absence makes the prediction worse.
 A computational version of this notion is Granger Causality.
 For a philosophical overview, refer to Causation.
-Or for a particular discussion, Kant and Hume on Causality.

 The Solution